A cornerstone of cultural arts in Southeast Minnesota.

 Today, the Symphony remains an independent nonprofit that does not receive any local government funding, committed to serving the needs of the community and region through educational programs and high quality performances accessible to all and enriching quality of life.
 The orchestra consists of 70 professional musicians, half coming from Rochester and the surrounding region, including Northern Iowa and Western Wisconsin.
 The remaining members come from the twin cities metro area.
 A volunteer chorale of 80 people performs with the orchestra multiple times a season.
 All are proud to advance the art of music and serve the region’s demand for high-quality musical performance.

-The Rochester Symphony is distinguished to have the artistic and administrative leadership of President/CEO & Artistic Director Jere Lantz.
+The Rochester Symphony is distinguished to have the artistic leadership of Artistic Director Jere Lantz.
 For over three decades, Maestro Lantz has inspired the Symphony and our region with his passion for excellence and his boundless energy.
 With a doctorate in Musical Arts from Yale University, Maestro Lantz is regionally and nationally recognized and has conducted orchestras from around the world.
 He believes in the importance of making music accessible to a broad audience, supporting local talent, and communicating to his audiences the human stories behind the music.

 The Rochester Symphony invites you to attend one of its events and consider supporting the rich heritage and legacy of this benchmark cultural arts organization.